Sedgwick County Electric Cooperative breaks ground

 “I just feel like we all work hard for our money, and anything that Sedgwick County Electric can do to save our members money, especially in these times is just going to be helpful,” said Scott Ayres, CEO of Sedgwick County Electric Cooperative.

-Once complete, the sun farms will generate more than 20 megawatts of solar power across 800 miles of land in the Sunflower State.
-According to Jennah Denney, Marketing and PR Coordinator for Today’s Power, each megawatt is enough to power between three-hundred and 400-hundred homes for an entire year.
+Once complete, the farms will generate more than 20 megawatts of solar power across 800 miles of land in the Sunflower State.
+According to Jennah Denney, marketing and public relations coordinator for Today’s Power, each megawatt is enough to power between 300 and 400 homes for an entire year.

 Monday morning, Sedgwick County Electric Cooperative broke ground on their two solar farms.
 Each one will generate one megawatt of power.
 Ayres said the project is expected to be complete by June first.